zheng-gao/ez_bash/README.md

 ```
 ## Example 2
 The new helper supports keywords "--default", "--required", "--choices", "--type", "--info"</br>
-And the type of the argument could be "String", "List" and "Flag"
+And the type of the argument could be "String", "List" or "Flag"
 ```bash
 function bar() {
     if ezb_function_unregistered; then